With their classic team colors of

 Oakland Coliseum, Oakland-Alameda County Coliseum, Network

-current name, O.co Coliseum.
+but is now known as the Oakland Coliseum.
 In 2013, due to a decrease in

 attendance the Raiders placed tarps over all seats in the upper